mdrakiburrahman/sgx-pyspark-sql-demo/README.md

 ### A note about EPC Memory Size

 The same protection guarantees as the previous scenarios apply here too.
 Kubernetes admins, or any privileged user, cannot inspect the in-memory contents or source code of driver or executors.
-If the dataset/task are too large to fit inside of the protected Intel SGX memory (EPC - which is up to **256 MB** for Intel E-2200 processors), the enclaves will use the main memory as a swap space.
-This process, however, does not violate security guarantees, as all the data that goes into main memory is encrypted with SGX-derived keys.
-The only theoretical drawback of swapping is the performance overhead of encrypting/decrypting the data (which as we'll see from a [benchmark](#benchmark) - is largely scenario dependent. since for this particular scenario we do not see any noticable performance drops).

-> 💡 The size of the protected memory (EPC) supported by Intel [Ice Lake](https://www.intel.com/content/www/us/en/newsroom/news/xeon-scalable-platform-built-sensitive-workloads.html) chips is up to **512 GB**.
-Therefore, the upcoming arrival of Ice Lake hardware on Azure means EPC Memory size becomes equivalent to regular memory - i.e. irrelevant for practical performance purposes - while enforcing the elevated security guarantees we are observing here.

-Either way, both with upcoming Ice Lake and with current-gen SGX chips, the ability to horizontally scale on "Big Data" (i.e. 50 GB+ - bigger than a single Pod can process - requiring distributing the computation across Pods) while enjoying realistic computation times means the techniques illustrated in this article is Production Ready regardless of the size of the data we're looking to process via Apache Spark on Scone.
+EPC is specialized memeory partition in an Azure Confidential Enclaves VM that Enclaves or Confidential containers use.
+These VM's also come with regulay memory (un-encrypted) memeory to run non-enclave apps.
+As part of this sample we did performance [benchmarking](#benchmark) and did not see any noticable performance drops).

 ### Running with Remote Attestation